hey-api/openapi-ts/docs/openapi-ts/plugins/zod.md

 };
 ```

-You can now generate Zod artifacts. 🎉

 ## SDKs

-To automatically validate response data in your SDKs, set `validator` to `true`.
+To automatically validate response data in your SDKs, set `sdk.validator` to `true`.

 ```js
 import { defaultPlugins } from '@hey-api/openapi-ts';